vime-js/vime/packages/vime-docs/getting-started.md

   * Utilizes **preconnections** for an approximately [224x faster load][preconnections-benchmark].

-  * **Lighter by about 50% on average and minimal overhead**.
-For example, if you normally wanted to embed a video from YouTube, Dailymotion and Vimeo, the total Player SDK cost would be ~25 kB.
-In contrast, with Vime it'll be about ~8 kB, and any additional Lite player from a different provider would only increase that cost by about ~1-1.5 kB.
+  * **Lighter**.
+If you normally wanted to embed a video from YouTube, Dailymotion and Vimeo, the total Player SDK cost would be ~25 kB.
+In contrast, with Vime it'll be ~6.7 kB, and any additional Lite player from a different provider would only increase that cost by about ~300 bytes.

+  * **Multi-provider support.** One interface for multiple providers.
+If you want to switch from YouTube to Vimeo, no problem.
+If you want to support both, no problem.
+All you really need to know is the media you want to embed, we take care of the rest.

-  * You send commands and receive messages from the embed via [postmessage][mdn-postmessage].
+  * You send commands and receive messages from the embed via [`postmessage`][mdn-postmessage].
 However, we take the pain out of it by storing your commands and sending them when the player is ready for playback, and we decode any messages received into a POJO.

-* **Standard** for when you want all Lite features, and you want to interact with the provider/embed through the [core Vime player interface](./standard/api/player.md) (not via `postmessage`).
+* **Standard** for when you want all Lite features but you want to interact with the provider/embed through the [core Vime player interface](./standard/api/player.md) (not via `postmessage`).
 Thus, you avoid browser/provider differences and get access to the store.

-* **Complete** for when you want all Lite and Standard features + custom controls, multi-provider support, internationalization, and plugins.
+* **Complete** for when you want all Lite and Standard features + custom controls, internationalization, and plugins.
+This option is if you want "complete" control of your player.

 [lazy-loading-benefits]: https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video
 [preconnections-benchmark]: https://github.com/paulirish/lite-youtube-embed